VolcaTech/UniversalLoginRNStarter/README.md

 ### Please note

 After each `yarn` you also need to run `yarn build`, which makes the following hacks:
-- node_modules/universal-login-monorepo/universal-login-copied is copied to node_modules/.
+- node_modules/universal-login-monorepo/universal-login-contracts directory is copied to node_modules/.
 (As UniversalLoginsSDK is a monorepo and `universal-loigin-sdk` has dependency on `universal-loigin-contracts`).
 - Hacks from `rn-nodeify` package for crypto dependencies.